hiveot/hiveot.github.io/index.md

-# WoST Zone - Web Of Secured Things - DRAFT
+# WoST Zone - Web Of Wost Things - DRAFT

 WoST is a language agnostic implementation of Web Of Things (WOT) with a focus on security, based on the 'Things Are NOT Servers' paradigm.